2018 NFL roster cuts tracker: Follow along as all 32 teams cut down to their final 53

 Detroit Lions

-Players cut to reach 53: DE Jeremiah Valoaga, DL Josh Fatu, DE Cam Johnson, CB Dexter McDougle, CB Sterling Moore, WR Brian Brown, TE Marcus Lucas, T Jamar McGloster, LB Chad Meredith, G John Montelus, WR Teo Redding, DT Christian Ringo
+Players cut to reach 53: DE Jeremiah Valoaga, DL Josh Fatu, DE Cam Johnson, CB Dexter McDougle, CB Sterling Moore, WR Brian Brown, TE Marcus Lucas, T Jamar McGloster, LB Chad Meredith, G John Montelus, WR Teo Redding, DT Christian Ringo, RB Dwayne Washington, QB Jake Rudock, CB DeShawn Shead

 Green Bay Packers